DSS mandates new safeguard for abuse, neglect cases

 Legis.
 Anthony Piccirillo (R-Holtsville) was one of the few legislators to refer to specific allegations in the case in the public portion, asking what CPS would do if a child came to school “soaked in urine.”
 Clavin said caseworkers would examine a variety of factors, including whether the child urinated on themselves on the way to school, were forced to come to school with the urine as punishment or if they are prone to bathroom accidents.

-Clavin noted that about 65 CPS staffers were in group counseling after Thomas’ death as they question “what should have been done, what could have been done?”
+About 65 CPS staffers were in group counseling after Thomas’ death, asking “what should have been done, what could have been done?”
 Clavin said.

 As legislators questioned them for nearly two hours, Pierre and Clavin acknowledged some department shortfalls and frustrations, including that allegations must be backed by supporting evidence, such as medical records or photographs of injuries, to classify a report as founded, according to state law.
 If reports are not classified as founded, caseworkers lose the legal authority to enter the home or investigate the case further, Clavin said.